CloudHealth/helm/README.md

 $ helm install my-release cloudhealth-collector
 ```

-These commands deploy CloudHealth Collector on the Kubernetes cluster in the default configuration.
+These commands deploy the CloudHealth Collector on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`